tim-mehlhorn/KB-Editing/src/pages/about/index.md

 ## Where do we want to go?

-KB Editing strives to be a writer's partner to guide them on towards their goals.
+KB Editing strives to be a writer's partner to guide them towards their goals.

 ## How did we get here?